abstractqqq/dsds/CONTRIBUTING.md

 There are some interesting ideas:
 1. Add a trading/time series module.
 Polars make technical indicators easy and fast to compute!!!
+2. Add a dataframe comparison module.
+This is part of prescreen, but I think the content deserve its own module.
+This will be hard.